-State law (Section 8-6-3 NMSA 1978) requires the Senate Chief Clerk's Office cash be managed by the New Mexico State Treasurer's Office.
-Accordingly, the investments of the Senate Chief Clerk's Office consist of an interest in the General Fund Investment Pool managed by the New Mexico State Treasurer's Office.
+State law (Section 8-6-3 NMSA 1978) requires that Senate Chief Clerk cash be managed by the New Mexico State Treasurer's Office.
+Accordingly, the investments of the Senate Chief Clerk consist of an interest in the General Fund Investment Pool managed by the New Mexico State Treasurer's Office.

-Pooled cash and investments of \$39,683 are on deposit with the State of New Mexico, Office of the State Treasurer General Fund investment pool.
-In general, state statutes require that all deposits held by the State Treasurer be collateralized at a minimum level of 50 percent.
-Pooled cash and investments are comprised of the reconciled account balance at the State of New Mexico, Office of the State Treasurer, Senate Interim account #74300.
+Pooled cash and investments of \$38,499 are on deposit with the State of New Mexico, Office of the State Treasurer General Fund Investment Pool.
+In general, state statutes require that all deposits held by the State Treasurer be collateralized at a minimum level of 50%.
+Pooled cash and investments are composed of the reconciled account balance at the State of New Mexico, Office of the State Treasurer, Senate Interim account #74300.

-The June 30, 2017 State Treasurer's General Fund Investment Pool audited financial statements were not available as of October 23, 2017.
-Based on the State Treasurer's unaudited information, the management of the Senate Chief Clerk has presented pooled cash and investments at a value which approximates fair value as required by GASBS 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools.
+The June 30, 2018 State Treasurer's General Fund Investment Pool audited financial statements were not available as of October 15, 2018.
+Based on the State Treasurer's unaudited information, the management of the Senate Chief Clerk has presented pooled cash and investments at a value that approximates fair value as required by GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools.

-Name of Depository Account Name Agency Number SHARE Fund # Balance per Depository Investment Pool Balance per Books State Treasurer State of NM Senate Chief Clerk 11400 74300 \$39,683 \$39,683
+Name of Depository Account Name Agency Number SHARE Fund # Balance per Depository Investment Pool Balance per Books State Treasurer State of NM Senate Chief Clerk 11400 74300 \$38,499 \$38,499

 Interest Rate Risk - The New Mexico State Treasurer's Office has an investment policy that limits investment maturities to five years or less on allowable investments.
-This policy is means of managing exposure to fair value losses arising from increasing interest rates.
-This policy is reviewed and approved annually by the New Mexico State Board of Finance.
+This policy is a means of managing exposure to fair value losses arising from increasing interest rates.
+This policy is reviewed and approved annually by the State Board of Finance.